dcubasoy/puppeteer-theater/Theater.md

 In a sentence, Theater automates anything and everything a human being is capable of performing on a site.
 On the highest level, it achieves this by dealing with units of work as: Shows & Scenes (thus the name inspiration- there's more!).
 A show might describe an entire site, like "Capital One".
 Within this show, your scenes play - for example: SignIn (for linking a user's capital one account using a bot), ExtractStatements (for extracting pdf statements from account).
 Scenes describe how the page looks and you decide what the bot does.

-Imagine: never having to call `waitForNavigation().`Theater is matching scenes with the screen (literally), consequently, it needs none of this nonsense.
+Imagine: never having to call `waitForNavigation().`Theater is matching scenes with the screen (literally), consequently, it doesn't require any such calls.

-I plan on adding evaluating whether navigation is occuring (and restricting matching based on this) in my next major change.
-This will considerably improve the fluidity between scenes since the browser will know a navigation is in progress and

 Tested & Fully Compatible with both puppeteer@1.15.0 & puppeteer-firefox@0.5.0.